 - Improved morale.
 When employees know that there is help available should they be laid off, they will feel better about working for you.
 And should layoffs take place, the remaining employees will be more loyal and productive, knowing that you didn’t leave their colleagues high and dry.
 Offering outplacement services shows that you care.

 - Improved corporate image.
 Layoffs can be brutal on a company’s image, from both a consumer and an employee standpoint.
-Demonstrating that you care about your employees by putting resources in place to help them land on their feet can help ease some of the sting that comes with letting people go.
+Demonstrating that you care about your employees by putting resources in place to help them land on their feet can help ease some of the stings that come with letting people go.

 - Improved recruiting.
 Again, employees want these benefits from their employers, and offering them can attract top talent to your organization.